What are the benefits of fireplace doors?

 Ceramic glass fireplace doors are designed to withstand temperatures up to 1400 degrees

 So it is safe to say that if a fireplace can reach 1200 degrees when burning wood then the fireplace doors can reach the same temperature when closed.

 Pleasant Hearth Glass Doors

-The Pleasant Hearth Alpine fireplace glass door with mash inner doors come in black, and in three sizes, small, medium and large, these doors are in amongst the higest and most rated online.
+The Pleasant Hearth Alpine fireplace glass door with mash inner doors comes in black, and in three sizes, small, medium, and large, these doors are amongst the highest and most rated online.